UnitedHealthcare vs. Blue Cross Blue Shield

 UnitedHealthcare vs. Blue Cross Blue Shield Summary

 It’s hard to go wrong with either UnitedHealthcare or Blue Cross Blue Shield when shopping for Medicare insurance.
+Depending on where you live, you may have several plan options to choose from, such as the popular UnitedHealthcare Choice Plus.

 UnitedHealthcare serves more states and owns a larger share of the marketplace than Blue Cross Blue Shield.
 Blue Cross Blue Shield offers a greater variety of Medicare Advantage and Medigap plans but may only offer two Part D options in certain states.